ystia/yorc/doc/cli.rst

 Flags:
   * ``-w``, ``--workflow-name``: The workflow name (**mandatory**)

 When used with flag ``-w`` or ``--workflow-name``, the command will show:
   * the worflow input parameters, if any
   * the workflow steps
-  * the workflow output parameters, if any
+  * the workflow output values, if any

 Generate a graphical representation of a workflow on a given deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~